HomeCalculators › Prop Firm

 Important limits

 Preset values are only starting points.
 Prop firm terms change, and different account sizes or phases can use different rules.
 Verify the current rules on the firm's own site before relying on any output.
 PipGauge is for education, is oriented to non-US users, and does not provide financial advice.
-If affiliate links are added later, any affiliate disclosure should sit next to the call to action.

 Frequently asked questions